Annie Oakley: Marriage and career

-Career and touring
+Increase in popularity and touring

 Annie and Frank Butler lived in Cincinnati for a time.
 Oakley, the stage name she adopted when she and Frank began performing together, is believed to have been taken from the city's neighborhood of Oakley, where they resided.
-Some people believe she took on the name because that was the name of the man who had paid her train fare when she was a child.
+Some people believe she took the name because that was the name of the man who had paid her train fare when she was a child.

 They joined Buffalo Bill's Wild West in 1885.
 At five feet tall, Oakley was given the nickname of "Watanya Cicilla" by fellow performer Sitting Bull, rendered "Little Sure Shot" in the public advertisements.

 During her first engagement with the Buffalo Bill show, Oakley experienced a tense professional rivalry with rifle sharpshooter Lillian Smith.
-Smith was eleven years younger than Oakley, age 15 at the time she joined the show in 1886, which may have been a primary reason for Oakley to alter her actual age in later years due to Smith's press coverage becoming as favorable as hers.
+Smith was eleven years younger than Oakley, age fifteen at the time she joined the show in 1886, which may have been a primary reason for Oakley to alter her age as six years younger in later years due to Smith's press coverage becoming as favorable as hers.
 Oakley temporarily left the Buffalo Bill show but returned two years later, after Smith departed, in time for the Paris Exposition of 1889.
-This three-year tour only cemented Oakley as America's first female star.
-She earned more than any other performer in the show, except for Buffalo Bill himself.
+This three-year tour cemented Oakley as America's first female star.
+She earned more than any other performer in the show, except Buffalo Bill himself.
 She also performed in many shows on the side for extra income.
+During her lifetime, the theatre business began referring to complimentary tickets as "Annie Oakleys".
+Such tickets traditionally had holes punched into them (to prevent them from being resold), reminiscent of the playing cards Oakley shot through during her sharpshooting act.